Do You Know What Happened In The News This Week?

 -

-The video of a teen with a bizarre voiceover repeating the phrase “Damn, Daniel” over and over again has gone insanely viral recently, with about 45 million views.
+It was the actor's sixth nomination.
+And Spotlight won for Best Picture.

-Want to get better at the BuzzFeed News quiz?
-Download the BuzzFeed News app for iOS or Android now!
+Do you want to get better at the BuzzFeed News quiz?
+Then download the BuzzFeed News app for iOS or Android now!

 -